grycap/oscar-tests/README.md

   - `OSCAR_METRICS`: The endpoint of the OSCAR metrics.
   - `OSCAR_DASHBOARD`: The endpoint of the OSCAR UI (dashboard).
   - `REFRESH_TOKEN`: The OIDC token used to automate the execution of the test suite.
 In order to get a Refresh Token, you can head to the [Check-in Token Portal](https://aai.egi.eu/token/), click **Authorise** and then **Create Refresh Token** button to generate a new token.
+  - `EGI_VO`: The virtual organization used to test the OSCAR cluster.